Adobe-Marketing-Cloud/media-sdks/sdks/js/3.x/docs/APIReference.md

 #### configure

-> **_Note:_**
-This method is for standalone Media SDK JavaScript v3.x.
-For Media SDK Javascript v3.x with Tags extension, setup the configuration via Data Collection UI (Tags UI).

 Configures MediaSDK for tracking.
 This method should be called once before creating any tracker instances in a page.

 **Syntax**